The Canterbury Tales

 The language adopted by Chaucer has devised the owner of the inn is a host and he is so excited that when he meets these people, he offers himself additional company.

-He is sociable and mixes people very well.
+He is sociable and mixes with people very well.
 The people are presented as pin portraits.
 Critics have called Chaucer's prologue a portrait gallery.

 Chaucer has tongue in cheek, sometimes pulling their legs.
 All of them were on their own horses as traveling was only possible on horses.
-They were from different walks of life and professions and they mingled, integrated here, and become a community.
+They were from different walks of life and professions, and they mingled, integrated here, and become a community.
 They gathered in a small town.
-The owner of the inn was a host and he was so excited that he offered himself as an additional company.
+The owner of the inn was a host, and he was so excited that he offered himself as an additional company.

 So, he talks of showers, birds singing, and flowers smiling, there is moisture and this moisture is running through the veins of the birds and flowers.
 So, they have a new kind of life.